-If we remain on our current trajectory, social and ecological conditions will continue to deteriorate, while economic instability and extreme weather events increase in severity and frequency.
+If corporate capitalism continues on its current trajectory, social and ecological conditions will continue to deteriorate, while economic instability and extreme weather events increase in severity and frequency.
 As the Anthropocene intensifies, and more people feel the impacts, it will also become clear that the cumulative effects of climate change are outpacing society’s ability to respond and recover.
 Under such conditions, an awakening to the predicament is likely to pick up steam, with more parents and grandparents coming to face the reality of what the Anthropocene means for their children and grandchildren.
 More young people will figure out that the worldviews, aspirations, and life strategies that worked for their parents and teachers may no longer apply in the present age.

 For those who are so inclined, the invitation for now is to:

 - embrace both the predicament and the miracle;